IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 Publish the sensor data to my topic name–– "ucfnqji" and get the temperature, humidity and soil moisture information.

-In this step, I used the sendMQTT fuction, and reconnect fuction to get the data(like step3).
+In this step, I used the 'sendMQTT' fuction, and 'reconnect' fuction to get the data(like step3).

 ```
 void sendMQTT() {